HashimA-sudu/College-Registration-Chatbot/README.md

 --------
 This is my graduation project and is in the works!

+Run with php -S 127.0.0.1:8000 in xampp, and node server.js in vscode
-Note: create .env file with `PORT` and `DEEPSEEK_API_KEY` variables and put in them the port number and your deepseek api keys respectively
+Note: create .env file with `PORT` and  variable and put in them the port number and create a system evironment variable for your deepseek api key.